Shortcuts to Adiabaticity in Krylov Space: Applications to small systems

 \section{Applications to small systems}

-In the construction of STA, we are basically interested in the time dependence of the Hamiltonian.
+In the construction of STA, one is interested in the time dependence of the Hamiltonian.
 We set $\lambda(t)=t$ and identify $\lambda$ as time $t$.
 Then, the AGP is equivalent to the CD term.
 In the applications discussed below, we write the Hamiltonian as $H(t)$ and use the CD term $H_{\rm CD}(t)$ instead of the AGP $A(\lambda)$.
-For the small systems to be discussed in the present section, it is not a difficult task to calculate the CD term explicitly.
+For the small systems discussed in the present section, it is not a difficult task to calculate the CD term explicitly.
 We study how the CD term is obtained by the Krylov method in typical small systems.